 - How does the EAP (Emergency Action Plan) work?

 Resources for Finding Nursing Homes

 When you begin to consider finding a nursing home for your parent or loved one, be sure to consult with your doctor.
 They may be able to refer you to a specific facility or at least help you narrow down what kind of facility is best for your family.
 The websites below also offer tools to help make locating a nursing home even easier:

 While nursing homes are meant to keep our elderly family members safe, healthy, and happy, this is, unfortunately, not always the case.
 There are nursing homes out there that are unaccredited; that operate with under trained and overworked staff that does not have the time or knowledge to properly care for our aging family members.

-If you suspect that a member of your family is suffering nursing home abuse or neglect, contact the Law Offices of Michael A. DeMayo as soon as possible.
+If you suspect that a member of your family is suffering nursing home abuse or neglect, contact DeMayo Law Offices as soon as possible.
 Nursing home abuse and neglect can cause serious emotional and physical problems and can put the ongoing health of your loved ones at risk.
 Our attorneys aren’t afraid to take on negligent nursing homes and their team of lawyers.
 We’ll fight for your rights, so you can focus on your family.
 Schedule a free consultation today by calling 1-877-529-1222